-Bob Mentzinger is an independent writing professional recognized by the Maine Press Association and Suburban Newspapers of America whose 30-year publishing career includes fiction, nonfiction, book reviews, columns, news video, profiles and political communications, as well as news reporting, editing, photography, page design, social media marketing and multimedia investigative projects for periodicals in the New England, mid-Atlantic and Rocky Mountain regions.
+Bob Mentzinger is an independent writing professional recognized by the Maine Press Association and Suburban Newspapers of America whose 30-year publishing career includes fiction, book reviews, columns, news video, profiles and political communications, news reporting, editing, photography, page design, digital content marketing and multimedia projects for organizations in the New England, mid-Atlantic and Rocky Mountain regions.

 Companies and organizations across Maine have used Bob’s writing to build memberships, raise capital, sell products, and win campaigns.

 People judge you by the words you use.
 Choose wisely.